Minnesota Fathers' Adoption Registry (MFAR)

 The Minnesota Fathers' Adoption Registry (MFAR) was created by the Minnesota Legislature (Minnesota Statutes, section 259.52) to allow possible biological, but not as yet, legal fathers to receive notice of pending adoption proceedings for their children.

 By registering within 30 days of his child's birth, a 'putative' father ensures that he will be able to participate in the decisions that impact his child.

 A goal of the Registry is to balance the interests of the mother, child, and father when an adoption plan is being considered.
 Another goal is to stabilize the adoption process by placing time limits on a putative father's opportunity to assert his rights.

-Registration forms and instructions are available at this site, or by contacting:
+Registration forms and instructions are also available upon request:

 Minnesota Fathers' Adoption Registry

 St. Paul, Minnesota 55164-0499

 To order brochures or posters please use this Minnesota Fathers' Adoption Registry Order Form (PDF).